 And yes, I said free!
-These impressions already exist for your business but are sometimes not recognized as legitimate ads.
-The two hidden gems you may be overlooking are organic search ads and email subject line + preheader combos.
-With the proper marketing strategy, these ads should be maximized to generate a stronger web presence.
+These impressions already exist for your business but are sometimes not recognized as legitimate digital ads.
+The two hidden gems you may be overlooking are organic search listings and email subject line + preheader combos.
+With the proper marketing strategy, these digital ads should be maximized to generate a stronger web presence.

 These can be found in the page titles and meta descriptions that are no longer scoring you points for on-page SEO.
 But that doesn’t mean they’re worthless!
 When these two items are grouped together, they serve as an organic ad for your business page.
 The next time you update them on your check–off list for your on–page SEO, be sure to assign them to a professional copywriter who can bring the same level of value and urgency as the ad placement in your next conference program.